Visit the Best State Museums and National Galleries in Berlin

 The Gemäldegalerie is at the heart of the Kulturforum in central Berlin.

 The Kulturforum is to the south of Tiergarten, across the road from the Berlin Philharmonie, and close to the Sony Center at Potsdamer Platz.
 The buildings here were mostly purpose-built during and shortly after the Cold War.
+Admission to all museums here is usually covered by the Kulturforum ticket.

 Four Horsemen of the Apocalypse by DĂĽrer